curefit/react-crux/readme.md

     "autobind-decorator": "^2.1.0", // Because binding manually is so 2017
     "lodash": "^4.17.10", // Used heavily for all list/object manipulations
-    "moment": "^2.22.2", // Used in date picker "react": "^16.4.2", // Duh
+    "moment": "^2.22.2", // Used in date picker "moment-timezone": "^0.5.23", // Used in date picker with timezone "react": "^16.4.2", // Duh
     "react-bootstrap": "^0.32.3", // Its pretty cool
     "react-bootstrap-typeahead": "^3.2.2", // For typeahead component
     "react-datepicker": "^1.6.0", // For datepicker
-    "react-dropzone": "^5.0.1", // For file upload component "react-redux": "^5.0.7", // Duh
+    "react-datetime": "^2.16.3", // For datepicker with timezone "react-timezone": "^2.3.0", // Used in datepicker with timezone "react-dropzone": "^5.0.1", // For file upload component "react-redux": "^5.0.7", // Duh
     "react-select": "^2.3.0", // For Multi Select component